IBM/z_ansible_collections_samples/zos_subsystems/ims/enable_catalog_macb/roles/mACB/populate_utility/README.md

 Run the [IMS Catalog Populate utility (DFS3PU00)](https://www.ibm.com/docs/en/ims/15.3.0?topic=utilities-ims-catalog-populate-utility-dfs3pu00#ims_catalog_pop_utility) in update mode by using the `DFSCP001` resource.

-> **_Note:_** Becuase the DFS3PU00 utility runs in update mode, you're required to create an image copy before running the DFS3PU00 utility to keep the integrity of the IMS catalog.
+> **_Note:_** Because the DFS3PU00 utility runs in update mode, you're required to create an image copy before running the DFS3PU00 utility to keep the integrity of the IMS catalog.

 Requirements